 The Borromean Islands are located on Lake Maggiore and provide visitors with plenty of activities, such as sailing, kayaking, windsurfing, swimming, and sunbathing.
 Some great restaurants and cafes around the islands make it an ideal destination for a day out or overnight stay.

 It’s a great place to relax and enjoy the beauty of nature while still being close enough to explore the rest of what Italy provides.

 26. Take a road trip along the Italian Riviera

 Address: 16034 Portofino GE, Italy

-You can take in all of Italy’s culture, food, and history while driving through some of its most beautiful countrysides.
+Delve into Italy’s culture, food, and history while driving through one of the most beautiful European countrysides.
 With some planning and research, you can make your Italian road trip a perfect getaway full of adventure, relaxation, and beautiful scenery.
-Taking a road trip to Italy is sure to leave you with many wonderful memories that will last a lifetime.
+A road trip to Italy will leave you with many wonderful memories that will last a lifetime.